CahanLab/PySingleCellNet/README.md

 ![png](md_img/HM_Val_Other_softmax_100920.png)

+##### Visualize again.
-##### Visualize again, but group cells according to the annotation proivded by the associated study.
+Now group cells according to the annotation provided by the associated study.
 ```python
 ax = sc.pl.heatmap(adQlung, adQlung.var_names.values, groupby='celltype', cmap='viridis', dendrogram=False, swap_axes=True)
 ```

 ![png](md_img/HM_Val_Other_100920.png)

-##### Add the classification result to the query annData object.
+##### Add the classification result to the query annData object
 We add the SCN scores as well as the softmax classification (i.e. a label corresponding to the cell type with the maximum SCN score -- this goes in adata.obs["SCN_class"]).
 ```python
 pySCN.add_classRes(adQuery, adQlung)
 ```